Belts & Hoses

 Rubber components endure significant temperature levels under the hood of the vehicle.
 These temperature loads combined with seasonal conditions result in cracking and hardening of the vehicle’s belts and hoses.

 The drive belt should be inspected for wear, damage, separation of layered sections, missing ribs, severe cracking of belt ribs, and debris buildup.
+Bring your car to our Towson mechanic shop and we will take a look and diagnose any belt and/or hose issues.

 The serpentine belt is the primary driver of the accessory systems on an engine, such as a coolant pump, power steering pump, and sometimes the HVAC compressor.
 When used with a drive belt tensioner, the serpentine belt keeps constant and correct tension on all of the pulleys.